creatorrr/browser-bricks/bricks.coffee.md

         # Create elements
         @elements =
-          bricks: (new Bricks this).generate
+          bricks: new Bricks this,
-            height: 0.1 * height   # Each brick is 10% in height of viewport
+            rows: 3
+            columns: 10

           paddle: new Paddle
             height: paddleHeight = 0.05 * height    # The paddle is 5% viewport height